Disaster leads to great design

 The slim-profile QLED also solves design peeves — cable clutter, clumsy wall mounts and bulky box accessories — with a single, transparent connection cable through which all devices connect, and a no-gap wall-mount that’s easy to fit flush to a wall.
 Set up was superbly simple, says MOTH.

-We chose for it a sculptural “Gravity Stand” and set it atop an electric fireplace console from Dimplex, which — when sliding door panels are closed — looks like a carefully-chosen piece of furniture.
+We set it atop an electric fireplace console from Dimplex, which — when sliding door panels are closed — looks like a carefully-chosen piece of furniture.
 Open doors reveals a firebox that can be operated by remote control or with the wave of a hand.
 The distressed wood finish is smartened up with the hardware executed in the finish du jour — black metal hardware.

 In winter, I’ll warm the space with the fire feature; until then it can be used without heat.
 Either way, we can now get back to so much-needed R&R!